What Is a DOT Number?

 Written by Nick Webster

-“What is a DOT number?” is a very important question.
+“What is a DOT number?” is a fundamental question.
 Here is the answer:

 • DOT numbers are a unique identification code given to companies that operate commercial vehicles in the United States.